Different Types of Wood and Their Uses – Expert Guide

 Softwoods refer to woods that are processed from coniferous trees.
 The process by which wood and lumber are obtained from trees is known as milling.
 Conifer trees are trees that produce cones and needless.
 Examples include fir, cedar, pine, redwood, and spruce.
 Softwood trees are scientifically known as gymnosperms.

-softwood in different sizes
+planks of softwood in different sizes

 From time immemorial, softwoods have been contrasted from hardwoods based on their texture.
 But this is not entirely factual.
 It is undeniably true that most hardwoods are challenging to work with due to their hardness.
 However, softwoods should be distinguished from hardwoods based on their morphological structures as opposed to their actual textures.